pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

 It took the babies a few weeks to mature to a state where they could move around and speak.
-They were no bigger than the palm of one's hand, but they spoke all sorts of languages, human languages from all over the planet and possibly angelic ones, but maybe just dead human languages.
+They were no bigger than the palm of one's hand, but they spoke all sorts of languages, human languages from all over the planet and possibly angelic ones, or maybe just dead human languages.
 Who could know that?
 At any rate, they were not possible to be understood except for one who spoke English.

 The little sexless baby spoke about things without consequence or weight.
 It